opencollective/opencollective-frontend-template/README.md

-# Open Collective Frontend boilerplate
+# Open Collective Frontend template

 This project is meant to provide the base layer to kickstart a new frontend project at Open Collective.
 The goal is to provide a solid foundation to build upon, while making sure we can bring back the code to the main Open Collective codebase whenever we need.